tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 Demo the following:

-* Revisit the GitHub website and click the green "CODE" button.
+* Revisit the GitHub website and click the green "Code" button.

 * This time, copy the URL, as it represents the GitHub repository link (which will be used for the `git clone` command).